lumenrobot/lumen-trainer/DEPLOY.md

 ## Requirement

-For Windows, you need [Grsync](https://sourceforge.net/projects/grsync-win/).
+For Windows, you need [Grsync](https://sourceforge.net/projects/grsync-win/), because CwRsync is incompatible with Git Bash's `ssh`.
 In Linux Mint, `rsync` is built-in.

 ## prd Deployment Configuration